Summer 2020 with Jumblies:

-Although our work is about the 'art of gathering'- bringing people together in the real world - and the value of this is hard to replace, people still want social and creative connections in these isolating times.
-And so we have entered into some remote and virtual activities to respond to these desires:
+Jumblies is adapting and navigating through COVID-19 times.
+Our work concerns the 'art of gathering', and the value of doing so in the real world is hard to replace.
+Nonetheless, people still need social and creative connections.
+And so we have entered into remote and virtual activities to respond to these desires:

-- Thanks to MABELLEarts, the Gather Round Singers were included in a month-long Virtual Iftar Nights event.
-Weekly Zoom community choir rehearsals were held, and voices were individually recorded and mixed into 8 original musical works, composed by Hussein Janmohamed, and including many professional musicians.
+- Thanks to MABELLEarts, the Gather Round Singers were included in month of Virtual Iftar Nights.
+Weekly Zoom community choir rehearsals were held, and voices were individually recorded and mixed into 8 original musical works, composed by Hussein Janmohamed.

-- Jumblies also designed and helped to facilitate a series of participatory activities as part of Virtual Iftar Nights, with about 150 participants and a concluding Virtual Gallery which opened May 28th.
+- Ruth and Jumblies designed and co-facilitated a series of participatory activities for Virtual Iftar Nights, with about 150 participants and a concluding Virtual Gallery which opened May 28th.

-- The Gather Round Singers will resume weekly gatherings on June 18th and continue to meet on Thursdays from 6 to 8 pm through June and July.
-We will be adding some interdisciplinary activities to these sessions - especially dance and choreography.
+- The Gather Round Singers continue with weekly gatherings on Thursdays from 6 to 8 pm throughout the summer.
+We are adding some dance and interdisciplinary activities with guest artists.
 New members (from any location) very welcome!

-- We're working with Northern Ontario partners (Thinking Rock Community Arts, Aanmitaagzi, Ottawa Valley Open Arts Creative Studio) to continue remotely with some collaborative projects, including our Community Arts Exchange and Grounds For Goodness Tour.
+- We're working remotely with Northern Ontario partners (Thinking Rock Community Arts, Aanmitaagzi, Ottawa Valley Open Arts Creative Studio) to continue with some collaborative projects, including our Grounds for Goodness project and Community Arts Exchange.

-- Our Talking Treaties team (Ange Loft, Victoria Freeman, Martha Stiegman) are taking the time to design and write an artful book - Treaty Guide for Toronto - in partnership with the Toronto Biennial of Art.
+- Our Talking Treaties team (Ange Loft, Victoria Freeman, Martha Stiegman) are designing and writing an artful book - Treaty Guide for Toronto - in partnership with the Toronto Biennial of Art.

-- And we're in touch with Toronto, Ontario and Canadian community arts networks, sharing approaches and ideas for navigating and recovering from the situation.
+- And we're sharing approaches and ideas with Toronto, Ontario and Canadian community arts networks, for navigating through and recovering from the situation

 There will be more to come, as we continue to discover and build paths and bridges through these strange times.
-On the other side, once we can meet and make art in person again, what we have learned may allow us to make art in new inclusive, accessible and exciting ways.
+On the other side, what we have learned may allow us to make art in new inclusive, accessible and exciting ways.